Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 If you want to escape the chaos of the Strip entirely, this is where Vegas locals actually eat.

-Market Place Buffet at Rampart Casino: My personal favorite since I live nearby.
+• Market Place Buffet at Rampart Casino: My personal favorite since I live nearby.
 A West-Side gem with fresh salads, carving stations, and excellent dessert selection.
-Dinner ~$39.
+Prices go from $24.99 for a weekday lunch buffet to $55.99 for a Seafood Buffet on Fridays.

-Garden Court Buffet at Main Street Station: The last Downtown buffet standing — classic charm, unbeatable people-watching, and vintage Vegas energy.
-Dinner ~$34.
+• Garden Court Buffet at Main Street Station: The last Downtown buffet standing — classic charm, unbeatable people-watching, and vintage Vegas energy.
+It offers brunch for roughly $24–$28 and dinner on select nights for $33.99.

 Local Tip: Main Street Station’s weekend brunch is a hidden gem — cheaper than Denny’s if you factor in quality.